 Seller owes more on the mortgage than the home's current market value.

-Mortgage is in or near default status.
+A mortgage is in or near default status.

 Seller has no assets.